Remodeling Your Kitchen

 Of course, your budget will depend upon what you really need.
 For instance, you might be happy with your cabinets and want to pour more money into flooring.
 If you’re not doing anything with doors and windows, you could forgo that line item altogether.

-When it comes to appliances, you should also think about ongoing costs.
-Appliances have one big price tag, but they also have the smaller price tag that builds up over time on your electric bill.
+You should also think about ongoing and long-term costs.
+For instance, appliances have one big price tag, but they also have the smaller price tag that builds up over time on your electric bill.
 When choosing the best ones for your kitchen, look for Energy Star models.
-The higher the energy rating number, the more efficient the appliance is, and the more money you could save in the long run.
+The higher the energy rating number, the more energy-efficient the appliance is, and the more money you could save in the long run.
+And speaking of saving money in the long run, it’s important to calculate your potential return on investment for the kitchen project before diving in.

 For the overall remodel, keep in mind that there are also labor costs.
 How large the project is helps determine who you must pull in to help you with the remodel.
 Will you need a designer to help you figure out your dream kitchen, or can you simply use low-cost online software?
 What will demolition and removal cost?
 You’ll likely need a carpenter if you’re working with new cabinets, and you’ll need a plumber if you move the sink.
 An electrician is likely as well, as you’ll probably want to relocate some outlets or add new ones.